ivan006/Course-Work--Notes/Philosophy/Asset-centric Harmonyism/readme.md

 ## The connection between the value and the theoretical framework
 Knowing that assets are more reliable than people helps you to create harmony.
 This works because when you rely on people you tend to be easily let tricked and let down (especially in romance) but when you rely on assets you can build you life on a solid foundation.

-## Comparison to communism
+## Similarity to communism

 ### As an overview

 Communism is also a philosophy that has
-- Associated values
+- An associated value
 - And and associated theoretical framework.

 ###  Values